LERCAutomation/DataSearches-UserGuide/appendix/appendix.rst

 ********

 .. index::
-	single: Example XML file for ArcGIS
+	single: Example XML file; ArcGIS

 Example XML file for ArcGIS
 ===========================

 Below is an example of XML that might be used to set up the Data Searches tool in ArcGIS.
-Note many of the settings have been included for illustration only and it is up to the user to ensure the system is configured to their requirements.
+Note, many of the settings have been included for illustration only and it is up to each user or LERC to ensure the system is configured to their requirements.

 ::